osscameroon/js-generator/README.md

 # About

 The goal is to generate JavaScript  from HTML  following the JavaScript DOM structure.
-Sometimes, we forget how to write JavaScript code to build dynamic web apps.
-Thus, the goal of this project is helping developers gaining time by producing JS code as output based on html as input.
-This project will be very useful for beginners learning html and javascript.
+Sometimes, we forget how to write JavaScript to build dynamic web apps.
+Even if we know JS, it happens that we don't always have enough time to generate JS code from a big HTML code.
+Thus, the goal of this project is helping developers gaining time by producing JS code as Output based on HTML as Input.
+This project will be very useful for beginners learning HTML and JavaScript.
 Also, it will help more experienced developers whenever they want to use JS.

 The project is based on [jsoup  library, a java html parser](https://jsoup.org/) / [Jsoup GitHub Repository](https://github.com/jhy/jsoup/).
-It's all about using nodes to generate JavaScript.
+It's all about using Nodes to generate JavaScript.

-Actually, it's just a console program but gradually we will build a Maven/Gradle library then a web app translating from Html to JS, an app similar to Google Translate : https://translate.google.com/.
+**Actually, it's just a console program but gradually we will build a Maven/Gradle Library, a Web & Desktop App and a CLI (Command Line Interface) tool translating from HTML to JS.**

 # Project Documentation